mendersoftware/mender-docs/01.Get-started/02.Deploy-an-application-update/docs.md

 ## Next steps

-Proceed to one of the following guides (listed in recommended order):
+Proceed to one of the following tutorials (listed in recommended order):

 1. [Deploy a system update](../03.Deploy-a-system-update/docs.md)
 1. [Deploy a container update](../04.Deploy-a-container-update/docs.md)